What are Short Courses?

 What about fees?

 All short courses at Northern College can be studied residentially.
-Most cost £45 for a two night/three day course but fees vary depending on the length of the course.
-Some fees may be waived for those on certain benefits.
+Most short courses cost £50.00 for the course fee plus £25.00 for a one night stay, including evening meal and breakfast.
+Fees do vary depending on the length of the course, so please do check before applying.
+Some course and accommodation fees may be waived for those on certain benefits.

 Most short courses are non-accredited although you may have to do some written work in some subjects.
 Some courses are accredited via Certa at Entry Level 3, Level 1 or Level 2.
 This is usually done by completing a short workbook.